williamssam/udowntime-server/README.md

 # Udowntime (Backend code)
 Udowntime is an automated downtime monitoring application with alerts and uptime reports.

+## Notes
+- Currently I am using simple cronjob which run every five minutes to check every website which last running time is (i.e 5 mins ago) in database.
+- User PostgreSQL triggers to update website table and insert new column to website_history table after cron job runs

 ## Requirements
 - Register and Login (authentication and authorization)
 - Add new website to monitor